jina-ai/jina/docs/how-to/kubernetes.md

 ## Integration with Linkerd
 Jina's Kubernetes support comes with a built-in integration for [Linkerd](https://linkerd.io/) as the service mesh for connecting all the Jina services in Kubernetes.
 All Jina deployment resources are annotated with the necessary [Linkerd annotations](https://linkerd.io/2.11/tasks/adding-your-service/#meshing-a-service-with-annotations).
 So we recommend every Jina user to [install Linkerd](https://linkerd.io/2.11/getting-started/#step-3-install-the-control-plane-onto-your-cluster) into the Kubernetes cluster they are using Jina in.

-Linkerd will automatically load balance traffic between all replicas of an Executor and offers also [additional features](https://linkerd.io/2.11/features/).
+Linkerd will automatically load balance traffic between all replicas of an Executor.
+It also has [additional features](https://linkerd.io/2.11/features/).

 It is also generally possible to use other service mesh providers (like [Istio](https://istio.io/)) with Jina.
 You need to manually change Jina's deployment configurations in the generated YAML files for this.